cvxtct/microservice-go-ex/README.md

 The handlePayload decides which event should call (using a switch case), in our case the topic is log_event -> logEvent() being called the log-service will be called.
 The rest is a usual service call.

     We can have as many cases as we want as long as we create the logic to handle them...

+### **Case 4 - On frontend push "Test Mail" button**

+# TODO

+### Adding RPC to the logger-service

+rpc.go added to the logger-service's main package with RPCServer and RPCPayload structs.

+LogInfo method is for putting the log message into mongo and send back an answer for the caler.